Applications for the 2017 STAR Program are now closed.

 A Professional Reference

-You will be asked to provide an email address for a professional referee who can speak to your interests in teaching and research.
+You will be asked to provide an email address for a professional reference who can speak to your interests in teaching and research.
 To help you select an appropriate reference, you can preview the online Reference Form as a PDF.
 We will send them an email asking them to submit their recommendation using our online form there is no need to send them a form.
-We would like to receive their recommendation prior to the application deadline, so please be sure to get your referee's permission to use them as a reference well in advance.
+We would like to receive their recommendation prior to the application deadline, so please be sure to get his or her permission to use them as a reference well in advance.
 It is common courtesy to provide a minimum of two weeks notice to your referee and it can be helpful to them if you provide some information about the program you are applying for.
 It is not appropriate to have family members, close personal friends, or significant others provide your recommendation.
-Some lab site partners require additional references (indicated in the application) to be sent in separately.
+Some lab site partners (e.g. MBARI) require additional references (indicated in the application) to be sent in.

 The Selection Process